Karen Menke Paciorek

 She also served as President of two state professional organizations; the Michigan Association for the Education of Young Children and Michigan Early Childhood Education Consortium.
 University service includes many committees and faculty advisor for two undergraduate student organizations.

 In 2017 she was elected to the Eastern Michigan University Foundation Board of Directors where she works with others passionate about Eastern Michigan University to raise funds to support the work of the University.
+She is also a charter member of Women in Philanthropy at Eastern Michigan University.

 Awards and Recognition